Article

 The chromatin organization includes structures called topologically associating domains, super-enhancers, chromatin loops, and chromosome territories.
 Each of these is a structural feature whose existence depends on specific protein machinery that recognizes specific sequences and brings them into specific spatial relationships.
 The folding is dynamic, changing during the cell cycle, during development, and in response to signals.

 What this means is that the genome is not just an information storage device with a code.
-It is a four-dimensional information system, with the fourth dimension being time, in which the structure of the storage itself encodes information about how the stored content should be used.
+It is a 4-dimensional information system, with the 4th dimension being time, in which the structure of the storage itself encodes information about how the stored content should be used.
 The architecture of the system is part of its function.

-I will say it again, plainly.
-To produce by chance a working human cell, one must produce by chance: a 3.2-billion-base-pair sequence with sufficient functional content to support cellular life, a set of approximately one hundred thousand functional protein isoforms whose folding paths are biased toward functional conformations, a combinatorial splicing system that generates these isoforms from modular components, an epigenetic code that determines which genes are expressed in which contexts, a three-dimensional chromatin architecture that brings the right regulatory elements into the right physical relationships at the right times, and a system that propagates all of this with high fidelity across cell divisions and across generations.
+Let me state this once more with complete clarity.
+To produce by chance a working human cell, one must produce by chance: a 3.2-billion-base-pair sequence with sufficient functional content to support cellular life, a set of approximately 100,000 functional protein isoforms whose folding paths are biased toward functional conformations, a combinatorial splicing system that generates these isoforms from modular components, an epigenetic code that determines which genes are expressed in which contexts, a 3-dimensional chromatin architecture that brings the right regulatory elements into the right physical relationships at the right times, and a system that propagates all of this with high fidelity across cell divisions and across generations.

 The probability of producing all this by random chemistry, even given the entire age of the universe and every atom of matter as a possible site of a chemical experiment running every Planck time, is so far below mathematical impossibility that the word impossibility itself becomes too generous.
-There is no chance of this.
+There is no real chance of this happening at all.
 There never was a chance of this.
 The hypothesis that this is what occurred is not a hypothesis.
 It is a stipulation maintained for non-empirical reasons, and the non-empirical reasons are themselves worth examining.

 What Evolution Cannot Answer